 Did you know The AAP, through the Richmond Center, was one of 10 national organizations that provided technical assistance to communities funded by the Communities Putting Prevention to Work (CPPW) initiative.

-Did you know The AAP Richmond Center has formally trained 309 physicians and non-clinical tobacco control specialists around the world to be effective tobacco control advocates.
+Did you know The AAP Richmond Center has formally trained 389 physicians and allied health professionals around the world to be effective tobacco control champions.